CodyNicholson/Backend_Development_Notes/Intro_To_Java/whileLoop.md

-#While Loop
+# While Loop

-While loops wil repeat over and over until there condition is false, or you get a runtime error
+While loops will repeat over and over until there condition is false, or you get a runtime error

 ```java
 public class InterestCalculator